hydro-sdk/hydro-sdk.io/docs/intro.md

 flutter pub get
 ```

-## Adding Typescript Code
+## Adding TypeScript Code
 By convention, code intended to be run by Hydro-SDK is placed into a directory named `ota` in the root of your project.
-The following is a Typescript version of the Flutter counter showcase.
+The following is a TypeScript version of the Flutter counter showcase.
 Place it into a file named `ota/index.ts`.
 ```typescript
 //Make sure to import from /index specifically if using barell imports.
 //The compiler won't resolve /index by itself